 Once a month, our Young Adult Ministry leads the congregation in gardening at One For The Crow Plant Space, a garden in South St. Louis City located on the corner of Pennsylvania & Winnebago.
 The garden provides weekly fresh produce for the emergency food pantry at Kingdom House and is sold on the second and fourth Sundays at MUMC, profiting this mission.
 Please email Rev. Winter Hamilton for more information.
 These events are multigenerational, however, you must be 18 years of age or older.
 Off-site.

 The Market for Missions is an annual garage sale to benefit MUMC’s missions programs.
 If you would like more information, please contact Genny Schumacher.
 On-site.
 All Ages.

 The MO-Hab Riders have been bicycling to create awareness and raise funds for Habitat for Humanity since 1998.
 Each participant in the multi-day fundraising ride is required to raise a minimum of $100 for Habitat for Humanity.
-The congregation of Manchester UMC and other supporters have been exceedingly generous, helping to build 27 homes over the past 20 years.
-Whether you are new to bicycling, have years of experience, or want to support us financially, we have a place for you- please contact Allison Gaffney.
+Over the 22 years of partnership, Manchester UMC has contributed to and worked on many of the 400 Habitat for Humanity homes built in St. Louis City and St. Louis County.
+Whether you are new to bicycling, have years of experience, or want to support us financially, we have a place for you- please contact Alison Gaffney.
 Off-site.

 The mission of Sneakers with Soul is to ensure that one day no child will go back to school without a new pair of shoes.
 We ask that you give generously to support the children and youth that are the recipients of the new sneakers.
 Please drop off your donations of new sneakers/athletic shoes or volunteer to assist with our distribution event at Peabody Elementary School.
 Stay tuned for 2019 dates.
 Email us with questions.
 On-site.
 All Ages.